Get the Best WordPress Backup

 Although you could create manual backups every time you need one, this can waste your time as a network admin.
 Often, a better solution is setting up an automatic backup schedule.

-Having automated backups can give you a hands-off security solution for your network.
+Having automated backups gives you a hands-off security solution for your network.
 You can sit back and allow a backup plugin like Duplicator to handle your backups on a pre-set schedule.

-To automate your backups, find Duplicator Pro » Schedules » Add New:
+To automate your backups, find Duplicator Pro » Schedule Backups » Add New.

-You can then name your new backup schedule.
-Next, feel free to select a Package Template or create a new one.
-This simply customizes what data is saved in the backup:
+Name your new backup schedule.
+Next, feel free to select a Backup Template or create a new one.
+This simply customizes what data is saved in the backup.

 Backup schedule